Waskaganish: Post-contact

 On 29 September 1668, Nonsuch, under the command of Zachariah Gillam and guided by Médard des Groseilliers, anchored at the mouth of the Rupert River.
 In 1668, Rupert House or Charles Fort at Waskaganish on the south bank of Rupert River, was established as the first trading post, two years before the Hudson's Bay Company was formed.
 In October 1669 they returned to England with a load of beaver pelts they had acquired from the Cree people in exchange for goods such as knives, kettles, beads, needles and blankets.
+This led to the English taking possession of the Hudson's Bay watershed, forming Rupert's Land under the administration of the Hudson's Bay Company in 1670.
 The post was occupied sporadically thereafter and new buildings were added.
-By the 1680s there were a string of trading posts on James Bay Cree traditional land and the Cree had an extensive trade alliance with the HBC.
+By the 1680s, there were a string of trading posts on James Bay Cree traditional land and the Cree had an extensive trade alliance with the HBC.
 As middlemen, the Cree hunters, trappers and traders collected furs from other First Nations in the interior.
 As the first trappers with the HBC, the Cree became the homeguard for the HBC, helping with the supply and maintenance of the trading posts in winter.

-In 1670-1679 Charles Bayly was governor.
-In 1672 Charles Albanel reached Charles Fort from the Saint Lawrence.
+In 1670-1679, Charles Bayly was governor.
+In 1672, Charles Albanel reached Charles Fort from the Saint Lawrence region.
 Finding all the English out hunting, he waited a week, left a letter, and returned to Quebec.
-In 1674 Albanel reached the fort again and was sent to England.
+In 1674, Albanel reached the fort again and was sent to England.
 In 1681, fearing French attack, a new Charles Fort was built downstream on a hill top.
 In 1686 the French captured the fort and burned it.
-In 1688 the English tried to re-establish the fort, but D'Iberville captured it again, this time from the sea.
-For the next century the east coast of James Bay was visited by HBC ships from Fort Albany, Ontario.
+In 1688, the English tried to re-establish the fort, but D'Iberville captured it again, this time from the sea.
+For the next century, the east coast of James Bay was visited by HBC ships from Fort Albany.

 In 1776 the site was re-occupied and named Rupert House or Rupert Fort or Fort Rupert.
 From then until the early 1900s, Fort Rupert was an important trading location, supplying inland communities and other posts via the Rupert River with regular canoe brigades.
-In 1991 the archaeologist J. V. Chism found the sites of the two Charles Forts.
+In 1991, the archaeologist J. V. Chism found the sites of the two Charles Forts.
 The first was at the site of the new tourist lodge (Auberge Kanio Kashee Lodge) and the second at the Anglican church.